 Abingdon, Virginia – Having dementia, Charles Duty gets things mixed up from time to time.
 That didn’t seem to bother Assistant United States Attorney Zachery Lee and Judge James Jones of the United States District Court for the Western District of Virginia, Abingdon Division.
-You see, Charles was convicted on a federal perjury charge on April 11, 2012 for something he confused when giving two separate answers to a question; asked first in a grand jury and next during a trial while on the witness stand.
+You see, Charles was convicted on a federal perjury charge on April 11, 2012, for something he mixed up when giving two separate answers to a question; asked first in a grand jury, and next during a trial while on the witness stand.
 Conveniently, the judge kept Charles’ diagnosis of Dementia and possible Alzheimer’s, along with his prescription for Aricept, out of the hands of the jury who were hearing the case.
 It was a move that most assuredly led to his conviction, or at very least kept the jury from rendering a fully informed verdict.
 Either way, Duty didn’t get a fair trial.

 Charles’ medical state wasn’t the only thing kept from the jury.
 His outstanding veteran’s record was also withheld, as was the fact that he doesn’t (didn’t, now) have a record of any kind!
 You’d think these things would be pertinent in a perjury trial, or any trial for that matter, but apparently the judge disagreed.

 Perhaps Charles isn’t the only sufferer of dementia.
 Having been born in 1940, Judge Jones, who has been practicing law since 1965 and was a Virginia state senator from 1983-1988, just might want to get checked out before he makes any other rulings that jeopardizes the freedom of anyone else.